daz4126/daz4126/readme.md

 ⭐ I can also code in Ruby,Haskell and Python 🐍

-⭐ I have built apps in React, Vue, Svelte, Express and Ruby on Rails
+⭐ I've built apps in React, Vue, Svelte, Express and Ruby on Rails

 ⭐ I made [Nanny State](https://github.com/daz4126/Nanny-State) - a teeny tiny alternative to React